Sunday, 19 October 2014

 Cover the dough with a wet cloth for about 1/2 an hour.

-Wash the minced mutton through a strainer very well.
-Take in a bowl.
-Marinate with lemon juice, little salt and turmeric powder for about 1 hour.
-If you are using minced chicken, no need to marinate.
-Dry roast the cumin seeds, dry red chillies, cardamoms, cinnamon, cloves and coriander seeds together and powder in a blender.
+Dry roast cumin seeds, dry red chillies, cardamoms, cinnamon, cloves, coriander seeds together, powder in a blender.
 Powder needs to be a little coarse.
-Wash, peel and cut the potato into small pieces.
-Thinly slice the onion and wash.
+Wash, peel, cut potato into small pieces.
+Thinly slice onion, wash.

-Once done transfer onto a double layer of tissue papers.
+Once done, transfer onto a double layer of tissue papers.

 No comments :